Unipotent Factorization of Vector Bundle Automorphisms: Introduction

 If in addition, the transition matrices are of the special form

-then there is a natural splitting $V=L_1\oplus L_2$ of $V$ by two Lagrangian subspaces, and in this case we will refer to $V$ as a Lagrangian $sp_k$-bundle.
+then there is a natural splitting $V=L_1\oplus L_2$ of $V$ by two Lagrangian subspaces, and in this case we will refer to $V$ as a Lagrangian $\mathrm{USp}_{2k}$-bundle.
 (Note that in this case we necessarily have that $B=(A^T)^{-1}$.)

-\begin{theorem} Let $X$ be a smooth manifold and let $\pi:V\rightarrow X$ be an $sp_k$-bundle over $X$.
+\begin{theorem} Let $X$ be a locally finite finite dimensional CW-complex and let $\pi:V\rightarrow X$ be an $\mathrm{USp}_{2k}$-bundle over $X$.
 Let $S$ be a nullhomotopic symplectic vector bundle automorphism of $V$.
 Then there exist unipotent symplectic vector bundle automorphisms $E_1, \ldots, E_N$ such that

 Moreover, for all $j$ we have that $(E_j-\mathrm{id})^2=0$ and $\mathrm{rank}(E_j-\mathrm{id})\in\{0,1,2\}$ and if $V$ is Lagrangian, we may achieve that the $E_j$'s respect the Lagrangian splitting (see Remark \ref{splitting} below). \end{theorem}